I don’t know about you, but I’m always looking for ways to save money when it comes to organic food. And well… if you are here that makes two of us.

 Check out different organic coupon sites.
 Some of my favorite examples include Organic Deals for organic food/natural living coupons, Mambo Sprouts, and All Natural Savings for money saving ideas.
 Earth Fare has coupons here every week.
 Kroger has coupons or Simple Truth.
 Most stores will honor each other’s coupons, so don’t be afraid to use them all in one shopping trip at your favorite or most convenient store.

 Grow Your Own

-~ You don’t really a lot of space to grow a garden.
+You don’t really need acres to grow your own food.
 I can attest to that with my little organic community garden space… Check it out here.
 You can at least grow your own herbs on pots, vegetable/fruit/herbs planting towers, or a small plot in the backyard, on windowsills, on the porch, or on the driveway… it’s so rewarding.
 Start with herbs as they can be so expensive to buy and take up little room.
 Try up-cycling your empty egg boxes into planters for seedlings and use old containers for seedlings.
 Learn more about growing your own…

 Farmer Markets/Local Farms